x exit

 y yes

-This is the consonant sound /y/
+This is the sound /y/

 Soon we’ll also learn that y can be a vowel or a consonant.